 In terms of course content, the first 2 years of podiatry school highly resembles that of a medical doctor or osteopath, with an obvious emphasis on the foot, ankle, and lower leg.
 Before their medical training begins, however, all podiatrists must have completed at least 90 credit hours of undergraduate study, with most podiatrists to be receiving Bachelor of Sciences degrees in majors such as biology and chemistry.
 After their undergraduate courses, all podiatry candidates must take the Medical College Admission Test (MCAT).
 Once accepted into a podiatry program, the candidate completes at least another 4 years of graduate study.

-Once the podiatrist has completed their residency, they may choose to get board certified by several specialty boards.
-Most notable among these is the American Board of Podiatric Medicine and the American Board of Podiatric Surgery.
+Once the podiatrist has completed her residency, she may choose to get board certified by several specialty boards.
+Most notable among these is the American Board of Podiatric Medicine and the American Board of Foot and Ankle Surgery.
 The American Board of Podiatric Medical Specialties (ABPMS) has been giving such advanced certifications since the late 1990s, and all such credentials are widely recognized across the medical professions.

-Included within the American Board of Podiatric Surgery, graduates can apply for Board Certification in specialties such as foot surgery, reconstructive surgery, hind-foot surgery, and ankle surgery.
-Once one (or more) of these certifications is obtained, DPMs can sit for further certification in various branches of reconstructive and plastic surgery.
+Included within the American Board of Podiatric Surgery, graduates can apply for Board Certification in specialties.
+These include such as foot surgery, reconstructive surgery, hind-foot surgery, and ankle surgery.
+First one (or more) of these certifications is obtained.
+DPMs can then sit for further certification in various branches of reconstructive and plastic surgery.
 Although these additional credentials are desirable, most insurance plans do not require them in order to reimburse the cost of medical procedures.

 Those DPMs certified by the American Board of Podiatric Surgery (ABPS) have received a similar caliber of training as that of MD and DO specialists.
 The two main surgical certifications granted by the ABPS are Foot Surgery and rear-foot and ankle reconstructive surgery, known as RRA.
 The Foot Surgery credential is a prerequisite for the RRA credential.
 Certifications granted by the ABPS require a written exam, as well as a required number of actual surgical procedures performed under the appropriate supervision.
 Further still, a final oral examination is given at the end of the process.